ayoayco/ayoayco/README.md

 ✔ Oversaw planning, development, and maintenance of web applications in varying team sizes, using different technologies;

-✔ More than three years experience with Remote Work;
+✔ More than four years experience with Remote Work;

 🏆 Global Innovation Winner for the Hack for Good with Angular and NativeScript 2019 🎉 [Angular announcement](https://blog.angular.io/hack-for-good-6b500f1946a3#36f0)